katshann/citrix-hypervisor-management-api/docs/api-ref-autogen-errors.md

 ### SLAVE&#95;REQUIRES&#95;MANAGEMENT&#95;INTERFACE

-The management interface on a slave cannot be disabled because the slave would enter emergency mode.
+The management interface on a pool member cannot be disabled because the pool member would enter emergency mode.

 No parameters.